FRC-Team-955/DuncansResources/README.md

 cmake ..

 # Execute the make command to compile the source using the build files
+# Note, '-j' enables make to compile using multiple threads.
+On large projects, this is extremely helpful.
 make -j

 # Run the executable